-Article processing charges (APCs) are due upon acceptance.
+All article processing charges (APCs) are fully sponsored by the Neurological Surgeons' Society of India.
+Upon acceptance, no APC is due by the author.
 For current prices, please visit Open Access - Journal authors - Thieme Group, navigate to "APC", and select the Price List.
 APCs are regularly reviewed and may be subject to change.
 No additional fees, including submission fees, editorial processing charges, or page and color charges apply.